 Ah, Rome: the colossal, eternal city that’s thrived for well over 2000 years now.
 From the Roman Empire to the Renaissance and from the Second World War to the era of snap-happy tourists, Rome has seen many an empire rise and fall.

-Visiting the treasure trove that is the city of Rome can be totally overwhelming for many but there’s no need to let that put you off: we’re right here for you!
+Visiting the treasure trove that is the city of Rome can be totally overwhelming for many but there’s no need to let that put you off: I’m right here for you!

-Our 3-day Rome itinerary has plenty of advice, including what to do, helpful insider tips, and plenty of food recommendations.
-Whether you’re planning a trip to Rome or already right in the heart of the Eternal City, we’ve got you covered!
+My 3-day Rome itinerary has plenty of advice, including what to do, helpful insider tips, and plenty of food recommendations.
+Whether you’re planning a trip to Rome or already right in the heart of the Eternal City, I’ve got you covered!

 - A Little Bit about this 3-Day Rome Itinerary

 - Where To Stay In Rome in 3 Days

 - Rome Itinerary Day 1: Ancient Rome and the Historic Quarter

 - Rome Itinerary Day 3: The Other Side

 - What to Do with More than 3 Days in Rome?